GUARD·IAN | \ ˈGÄR-DĒ-ƏN

 Following service with the USAF, where (as a Distinguished Graduate of the USAF’s Security Forces Academy), he was a member of the Tactical Response Force (TRF) providing Group- and Squadron-level Tac Team security for nuclear weapons convoys, “Rapid Response” to nuclear ICBM sites.

-Instructor J is a Smith & Wesson M&P and Glock pistol armorer.
-Instructor J is also an POST certified Field Training Officer and POST certified General Instructor.
+Josh is a Smith & Wesson M&P and Glock pistol armorer.
+Josh is also an POST certified Field Training Officer and POST certified General Instructor.

-Instructor J is an NRA Certified Instructor for Basic Pistol, Home Firearms Safety, Refuse to be a Victim, and a Certified Range Safety Officer.
-Also, Instructor J is a DPS Armed Security Guard Firearms Instructor.
-In addition to his civilian firearms instructor certifications, Instructor J is an POST Firearms Instructor, POST Patrol Rifle (AR-15) Instructor, and DPS Law Enforcement Officer Safety Act (LEOSA) Firearms Instructor.
+Josh is an NRA Certified Instructor for Basic Pistol, Home Firearms Safety, Refuse to be a Victim, and a Certified Range Safety Officer.
+Also, Josh is a DPS Armed Security Guard Firearms Instructor.
+In addition to his civilian firearms instructor certifications, he is a POST Firearms Instructor, POST Patrol Rifle (AR-15) Instructor, and DPS Law Enforcement Officer Safety Act (LEOSA) Firearms Instructor.
 Lastly, Instructor J is a Federal Law Enforcement Training Centers (FLETC) Active Shooter Threat Instructor.

 Founder/Chief Executive Officer

 Karen, born and raised in Chicago, Illinois, is a veteran of law enforcement with a career in the Chicago Police Department and Federal Air Marshal Service (FAMS) respectively.